 Gelatin is irreplaceable if you want to manufacture a quality product.
 In the 50ies and 60ies millions of dollars were devoted to research projects trying to find alternatives in the US, Germany, Japan and Russia, but after 20 years everyone gave up with no result.

 Gelatin is also the product of choice if you are generally interested in this planet and sustainability.

 It is a natural product which is bio degradable and uses water as a natural solvent.
 This is very ecological.

-If you were to use a different colloid you need to use toxic solvents which are then to be released into the environment during product drydown and plastics which add to the pollution of the earth.
+If you were to use a different colloid, you need to use toxic solvents which then might get released into the environment during product dry-down, and plastics, which add to the pollution of the earth.

-Gelatin is manufactured from skeletons of dead animals -yes- but after all animals will die at a certain point and for sure no animals are killed especially for making gelatin.
+Gelatin is manufactured from skeletons of dead animals -yes- but, after all ,animals will die at a certain point and for sure no animals are killed especially for making gelatin.
 Rather they are killed for their meat and byproducts arise in large amounts.
-Not eating meat really helps you in achiving your goals of reducing human kettle raising but not using film will have no impact at all.
+Not eating meat really helps in achieving the goals of reducing human kettle raising, but not using film will have no impact at all.

-Most of this is treated and converted into animal food (which we find were upsetting ourselves) because there is no better use for it (like manufacturing film gelatin).
+Most of this is treated and converted into animal food because there is no better use for it (like manufacturing film gelatin).

 So the bones of one dead horse can deliver enough gelatin for tens of thousands of films.